INDUSTRIAL

 Ingersoll-Rand utilizing the Price-Rathbun design and solid injectors.

-This engine in turn powering an electrical generator
+This engine in turn poweed an electrical generator

 designed by General Electric.
-This in turn supplied electricity to
+That in turn supplied electricity to

 traction motors with voltage and current being regulated using controls

-designed a few year prior by Hermann Lemp of General Electric.
+designed a few years prior by Dr. Hermann Lemp of General Electric.

 Ingersoll-Rand / General Electric